crystal819/Cipher-app/README.md

 # Cipher app

 Several libraries have been used in order for my app to function as intended, one of them being matplotlib.
+Therefore you will need to run pip install matplotlib prior to running my app.py file.

 Matplotlib is a library that is most commonly used when plotting data into a graph of any type.
 I used the bar chart for my frequency analysis so I used its bar method to do so.
 I also made several imports, for instance I imported FigureCanvasTKAgg from matplotlib.backends.backend_tkagg which is a class designed specifically for transforming matplotlib graphs/objects into tkinter objects which can then be easily manipulated.